 NC Landlord Responsibilities and Rights

-In North Carolina, landlords have a right to:
+North Carolina landlord-tenant law states that landlords have a right to:

 - Be provided with a 30 days' written notice by month-to-month tenants in North Carolina who are looking to leave.